 -

-The IP address appears in your Authorized IPs list and will not be blocked.
+The IP addresses appear in your Authorized IPs list and will not be blocked.

 Share authorized IP addresses with your sub-organizations